 Dr. Anderson came to the University of Wisconsin-Whitewater campus in 2015.
 She presently holds the rank of Assistant Professor.
 Dr. Anderson earned her BA degree from Saint Joseph’s College in Psychology and Spanish, her MSW from Southern Illinois University at Carbondale, and her PhD from Indiana University School of Social Work.
 Her area of research is in interprofessional education (IPE) program design with an emphasis in community-university partnerships.
 She has received multiple awards and recognitions for her service and collaborative efforts.
 Most recently, Dr. Anderson received the Chancellor’s Award for her support of individuals with disabilities on campus.
 Jennifer is a licensed clinical social worker with nearly 20 years of experience in a wide variety of settings.
 She teaches practice, theory, and field courses for UWW social work program.
 She serves on the Editorial Board of the Journal for Social Services Research, is a council member for the Council for Social Work Education (CSWE), and serves as a track member for CSWE in the area of Interprofessional Education and Collaborative Practice.

 Dr. Katherine Drechsler earned her MSW from the University of Wisconsin-Milwaukee and her Doctorate of Social Work with Clinical Emphasis from George Williams College of Aurora University.
 She currently is the Field Coordinator for the Social Work Program and is the Advisor for the Student Social Work Organization and the Phi Alpha Honor Society.
-Prior to joining the UW-Whitewater faculty fulltime in 2014, she worked twenty-seven years in the social work field as a clinical social worker working with adults with mental health and substance abuse diagnoses, in child welfare, in juvenile justice, and in residential treatment for adolescents.
-Dr. Drechsler’s research interests include addictions, foster care, adoption, diversity and difference in practice, and enhancing teaching in social work education.
+Prior to joining the UW-Whitewater faculty fulltime in 2014, she worked twenty-seven years in the social work field including as a clinical social worker working with adults with mental health and substance abuse diagnoses, in child welfare, in juvenile justice, and in residential treatment for adolescents.
+Dr. Drechsler’s research interests include addictions, foster care, adoption, diversity and difference in practice, evidence-based practice, and enhancing teaching in social work education.
 Dr. Drechsler primarily teaches practice courses and field experience.

 Dr. Deanna Guthrie received her BS in Psychology and MSW and PhD in Social Work from Loyola University Chicago.
 Prior to joining the UW-Whitewater faculty in 2013, she worked as a clinical social worker for 7 years, treating children, adolescents, adults, couples, and families with a variety of problems and mental health diagnoses.
 Her clinical emphasis was treating children using play therapy.
 She also ran an internship program for social work students, with a focus on training students to use play therapy to treat complex trauma in children and adolescents living in disadvantaged communities in Chicago.
 Her primary research interests include hope, strengths-based research with underrepresented populations, social work education, and academic advising.
+She is the BSW Program Coordinator.
 Dr. Guthrie teaches Introduction to Social Welfare, Practice II (Groups), Child Welfare, and Social Work Practice with Children and Adolescents.

 Dr. Sarah Hessenauer came to UW-Whitewater in 2006.
 Currently, she is an Associate Professor and Program Coordinator for the Social Work Department.
 Dr. Hessenauer received her PhD in Social Work from Loyola University of Chicago, her MSW from the University of Wisconsin-Milwaukee, and her MBA from UW-Whitewater.
 Dr. Hessenauer is a licensed clinical social worker.
 She has extensive clinical experience in mental health, addiction and eating disorders.
 Dr. Hessenauer's research interests include undergraduate social work education, suicide prevention, and stress and coping in social work practice.
 She has authored several journal articles and co-authored two social work text books.
+She is the MSW Program Coordinator.
 Dr. Hessenauer teaches practice courses and electives for the social work program.

 Dr. Aruna Jha received her MSW and PhD in Social Work, with a minor in Public Health, from the University of Illinois at Chicago (UIC) in 2001.
 Before that she completed an MS.Ed. in Counselor Education from Northern Illinois University.
 She also has her masters in Child Development and Family Relationships from India.
 She came to UW-Whitewater in 2017.
 Before coming to UWW, Aruna worked as a clinical social worker at the Veteran's Administration for 6 years, first as a suicide prevention coordinator with the Zablocki VAMC in Milwaukee and later as a program manager in Spinal Cord Injury at the Hines VAMC in Chicago.
 During this time, she held an adjunct faculty appointment at UIC in Criminology, Law and Justice.
 Aruna has previously taught courses in violence and trauma, Military Social Work, suicide prevention, child development and family relationships.
 She has 25 years of experience in designing suicide prevention programs for diverse audiences.
 Aruna’s research interests are related to mental health outcomes in immigrant and military populations.
 Her doctoral dissertation focused on risk factors for suicide in immigrant college students.
 In both groups, students and military veterans, she is specifically interested in the role of cultural beliefs and values in suicidal behavior, and designing and evaluating suicide prevention programs that address these beliefs.
 She teaches Introduction to Social Work and Social Work Practice 1 and is looking forward to teaching military social work and advanced practice in our new MSW program.